formula1/domain-config-formatter/readme.md

 - All traffic from unknown hosts are blocked
 - all traffic for sites and unknown hosts will point to `localhost:8080`
   - inorder to change this default, you can set the  `defaultTarget`
-- no need to add the subject oin the altnames, that is taken care of
+- no need to add the subject in the altnames, that is taken care of
   - You can just add wildcards and direct subdomains

 **Important**